Erik8901/Newsift/README.md

 # Newsify

-A newswebsite we made in a project for school: https://erik8901.github.io/Newsify/
+A newswebsite we made as a project for school: https://erik8901.github.io/Newsify/